The Promises of Multiple Experiments: Identifying Joint Distribution of Potential Outcomes: Nonparametric Identification

 Assumption \ref{assump1} means that the treatment $A$ is randomized within each trial and both treatment arms are assigned with a positive probability.
-This assumption trivially holds for data from randomized trials, which ensures the identification of the average treatment effect within each trial.
-However, it is insufficient to identify the joint distribution $\P(Y^0, Y^1 \mid G=g)$.
-Therefore, we proceed to invoke Assumption \ref{assump2} to borrow information from different trials.
+This assumption trivially holds for data from randomized trials, and it identifies the marginal potential outcome distributions within each trial.
+However, it is insufficient to identify the joint distribution $\P(Y^0, Y^1 \mid G=g)$, \bcol{because the observed data only provide information about single-world marginals rather than the cross-world dependence between $Y^0$ and $Y^1$.
+Therefore, if our goal is to identify the joint distribution of potential outcomes, some cross-world structure is unavoidable.
+Moreover, because we aim to combine information across multiple trials, some cross-trial structure is also needed; otherwise there is no basis for borrowing information across trials.
+We therefore introduce the following invariance assumption.}